GorgonzolaRex/wizardry-daphne-guide/docs/events/alabaster-hunting/alabaster-hunting.md

         - Post-Battle
             - After defeating the pair you will receive the Damaged Alabaster Pelt as well as the "Alabaster Balewolf Intervention" Knowledge.
             - Optional: Return to the Guild and submit the request but it will automatically fail again.
+        - Diverging Endings
             - The goal for the 3rd and 4th run is to distract or trap, respectively, the wolf on B2F so that it does not intervene in your fight against the second wolf on B3F.
 Used the Cursed Wheel to reset the request again.

-                !!! warning "Diverging Endings"
             - If you do not have a Ranger in your party, you will automatically be routed to the 3rd Run ("Good Ending").
 This ending has a more difficult boss fight.
             - A Ranger (Level 25 or higher) is required for the 4th Run ("Best Ending").
-                    - They both lead to the same outcome and reward, but if you want all of the compendium entries then you will need to do both.
+            - Both endings lead to the same outcome and reward, but if you want all of the compendium entries then you will need to do both.

-    === "Boss: 2x Alabaster Balewolfs
+    === "Boss: 2x Alabaster Balewolfs"

         - The fight is structured similarly except now they receive an additional ACC buff.
         - More fight details forthcoming.